CodyBontecou/nuxt-stripe/README.md

 Let's get your project installed and running.
 This lesson is all about front-loading our dependencies so we don't have to worry about them in later lessons.

+Start by creating a Nuxt application if you do not already have one set up.
+Run the following command to do this:

+`npx nuxi init nuxt-stripe`
 ## Auth Dependencies

 We'll be relying on [Nuxt Auth](https://auth.sidebase.io) for our authentication needs.
 This is a wrapper around Next Auth that makes it easy to use with Nuxt.
 There is an issue that makes Nuxt Auth reliant on next-auth version 4.21.1, so we'll install that version specifically.